USCIS Memo

 Exceptions to the Rule

-1. Move within Area of Intended Employment: If the move is within the same geographical area, an amended or new petition is generally not needed.
+1. Move within Area of Intended Employment: An amended or new petition is generally unnecessary if the move is within the same geographical area.
 However, the original LCA must still be posted at the new location.

 2. Short-term Placements: H-1B employees can be placed at a new worksite for up to 30 or 60 days without a new LCA or amended petition.